yfractal/blog/blog/2025-01-27-memory-barrier.md

 CPUs reorder memory references to improve performance.
 However, in certain situations—such as synchronization primitives—we need memory barriers to ensure correctness.

+A highly simplified story is (The "→" represents causation):

+*Multiple CPU cores + cache lines → data is replicated across different cache lines → Cache-Coherence Protocols are used to guarantee consistency → these protocols sometimes require blocking CPU execution → asynchronous messaging is introduced but causes state inconsistencies → memory barriers are used to guarantee partial ordering.*

 Modern computers have multiple CPU cores, and each core has its own cache.
 This means a variable(address) might be replicated across different CPU caches.
 To prevent inconsistencies or data loss for a single variable across multiple caches, cache-coherence protocols are used.

-Cache-coherence protocols send messages between caches and main memory, which means it needs to wait for the responses which is slow.
-For example, when a CPU performs a store operation, it may need to wait for other CPUs' ack responses, which blocks the CPU's execution.
-To avoid such stalls, the CPU proceeds with a local state update without waiting for responses from other CPUs.
-This is similar to how changes within a database transaction are only visible to the transaction itself until the transaction is committed.
-When the CPU receives all necessary responses, the updated state becomes visible to all CPUs.
-This works well when dealing with a single variable.
-However, when multiple memory addresses and concurrency across CPUs are involved, issues can arise.
-Memory barriers are used to solve such issues by providing some kind of ordering guarantees.
-When a memory barrier is inserted, all memory operations (reads and writes) before it are guaranteed to complete before any memory operations after it begin.
+Cache-coherence protocols rely on message exchanges between caches and main memory.
+These exchanges introduce latency, as CPUs must wait for acknowledgments, which is extremely slow compared to CPU processing speeds.
+For example, when a CPU performs a store operation, it might need to wait for acknowledgments from other CPUs, blocking its execution.
+To mitigate such stalls, CPUs proceed with local state updates without waiting for responses or quickly send acknowledgments without fully applying changes to the cache line.
+This behavior is similar to how changes within a database transaction remain visible only to that transaction until it is committed.
+Once the CPU receives all necessary responses, the updated state becomes globally visible to all CPUs.

+While this approach works well for single variables, problems arise when multiple memory addresses and concurrent operations across CPUs are involved. **Memory barriers** address these issues by providing ordering guarantees.
+When a memory barrier is inserted, all memory operations (reads or/and writes) before it are guaranteed to complete before any memory operations after it begin.
+Using a database analogy, a memory barrier acts like a "commit," ensuring that all prior store and/or load operations are finalized before continuing.
+This enforces a *happens-before* relationship.

 In the following sections, I will introduce the Cache-Coherence Protocols, store buffers and invalidate queues.